PC Matic Review 2024: Better Than Other Antiviruses?

 PC Matic Customer Support

 For complex questions, you need to send an email to PC Matic’s technical support team.
-I submitted a question using the email request form on the official website and received an automated email assuring they’d respond as soon as possible.
-I was pleasantly surprised to receive a response in less than half an hour!
+I submitted a question using the email request form on the official website and received an automated email assuring me they’d respond as soon as possible.
+I received a response in 11 hours, which is relatively fast for email support.

-PC Matic also has a ton of resources on its site, including:
+PC Matic also has useful resources on its site, including:

 • User guides that explain how PC Matic works.